Skip to content

 fun_string += f"\treturn np.sqrt(np.mean(({symbol}-y)**2))"

-Recursively converts a parse tree into a string of Python code that can be executed to evaluate the expression represented by the tree.
+Recursively convert a parse tree into lines of Python code for expression evaluation.

 Parameters: